dzekelid/class/_listings/plentymarkets/restitemssales-pricesidcustomer-classes-post-openapi.md

 x-collection-name: Plentymarkets
 x-complete: 0
 info:
-  title: Plentymarkets Get a contact class
+  title: Plentymarkets Activate a customer class
+  description: Activates a customer class for a sales price.
+The ID of the sales price
-  description: Gets a contact class.
-The ID of the contact class must be specified.
+    and the ID of the customer class must be specified.
   contact:
     name: plentymarkets
     url: https://forum.plentymarkets.com/c/rest-api